 Abou Diallo: “Stay home they say.
 But if you don’t work you go hungry.
 So I work and after work I go home.”
 Alpha Sow: “I don’t understand this virus and I’m afraid.
 A friend told me that the virus is spinning around us like a chameleon.”
 Mamadou Diagne: “Times are now difficult for everybody all over the world.
 There are some who are better off than others and if ever, the time to help each other is now.”
 Makhtar Niang: “There are scammers who take advantage of others and now God is punishing us all because of it.
 God alone can save us from viruses.”
 View on the main market in Sor, Saint-Louis.
 A Ndiaga Ndiaye bus turning in a street corner.
 Workmen are having a no-fuzz lunch break with a dish of ceebu jen on Rue Blaise Diagne.

-This page shows the work-in-progress of the project that I’m carrying out in a home residency supported by The Kone Foundation.
-Confined to home due to the Covid-19 pandemic, encounters with people are getting rarer and rarer so I wish to document traces of this strange time by chatting with people both face to face and from distance.
-I am asking people to talk about their relationship to their hometown and how the pandemic is affecting each and every one of us.
-They also talk about the city of their dreams.
+This page shows some of the photographs I took during a “home residency” in spring 2020, supported by The Kone Foundation.
+Confined to home due to the Covid-19 pandemic, encounters with people got rarer and rarer in April 2020 so I documented traces of this strange time by chatting with people both face to face and from distance.
+I asked people to talk about their relationship to their hometown and how the pandemic had affected each and every one of us.
+They also talked about the city of their dreams.

 Mouhammadou Mbaw: “I dream of going to Touba.
 Touba is my town.”